 In general, memory foam mattresses are some of the best options if you have fibromyalgia.
 That being said, a good latex hybrid mattress can also help relieve pressure and pain.
 Speaking of good latex hybrid mattresses, we just have to mention the Saatva Latex Hybrid mattress.

-The Saatva Latex Hybrid contains individually-wrapped coils, Talalay latex, organic cotton, and organic wool.
+The Saatva Latex Hybrid is our best organic mattress on this list, so eco-friendly shopper should pay attention to this one!
+This mattress contains individually-wrapped coils, Talalay latex, organic cotton, and organic wool.
 First off, this construction gives the mattress a great balance of comfort and support.
-Because of this, it should be an excellent match for back sleepers with fibromyalgia.
+Because of this, it should be a great mattress for back sleepers with fibromyalgia.

 A major benefit of latex hybrids is their ability to keep you cool at night.
 Memory foam can trap heat and direct it back at you, but this is rarely an issue with latex foam.
 Also, the Saatva Latex Hybrid’s coils will allow for air to flow through the mattress, which can help you sleep even cooler.

 Lastly, the mattress contains all-natural materials such as latex, cotton, and wool.
-This makes it a good eco-friendly pick for those with fibromyalgia.
+This makes it a good organic mattress for those with fibromyalgia.

 What Makes The Saatva Latex Hybrid Stand Out?